dkreft/github-search/README.md

 should be emailed back to myself in the form of the GitHub URL.
 * This challenge needs to be completed within 1-3 days from the Date/Time of your first commit.
 * Impress us with:
-    * A well-documented project that utilizes front end best practices.
+    * A well-documented project that utilizes front-end best practices.
     * Well-written unit tests (which need to pass) & comprehensive test coverage.
     * Display your architectural knowledge by structuring your code the way you would if you were writing it for your current job
     * Bonus points for: